Afrochemist/Playing-with-Plotly/README.md

 Playing with Plotly

-This repository contains code that uses the plotly package which is used to created graphs.
+This repository contains code from the plotly package which is used to create graph in python.